-- 1. Use the Analysis Settings Panel to edit available parameters for each Target Type. - Note: See the table on the next page or click the Information to icon for more details on parameters. - 2.
+- 1. Use the Analysis Settings Panel to edit available parameters for each Target Type. - Note: See the table on the next page or click the Information icon for more details on parameters. - 2.
 Click Apply to see preliminary segmentation results overlaid on the images. - 3.
-Check segmentation results for each target using one or more of the following strategies: - Use the Mask tool to toggle mask display on/off and to access the Target Mask Properties menu. - Measure object length and area to refine size and area estimates using the Sizing tool. - Apply an Area or Intensity Filter as needed. - Select the Results Review tab to display plots of the measured data to refine estimates for algorithm parameters.
+Check segmentation results for each target using any or all of the strategies below: - Use the Mask tool to toggle mask display on/off and to access the Target Mask Properties menu. - Measure object length and area to refine size and area estimates using the Sizing tool. - Apply an Area or Intensity Filter as needed. - Select the Results Review tab to display plots of the measured data to refine estimates for algorithm parameters.